openshift/ansible-service-broker/docs/specs/add-kubernetes-support.md

 }
 ```

-Using an abstration is an advantage because the broker code will only have a
+Using an abstraction is an advantage because the broker code will only have a
-single path and have no knowlege of runtime resources.
+single path and have no knowledge of runtime resources.
 It will call the runtime
 object using broker native information, which will translate into runtime
 resource allocation.